ButteredCats/BaroMaster/README.md

 The master server controls the in game server list, without it you need an outside way of discovering servers to know the IP and the port to join.

 While it isn't 100% faithful to the operation of the original master server I believe the changes are for the better.
-See [Incompatibilities](#incompatibilities) for more info.
+See [Differences](#differences) for more info.

 ## Here to use a new Barotrauma Legacy master server?
 Edit `config.xml` inside of your Barotrauma Legacy folder and change the value of `masterserverurl` so that it looks like `masterserverurl=https://example.com` where https://example.com is your master server of choice.